By Kati Hughes

 Our daughters continued to grow as teenagers do, and after a few years, through Roger's business connections we emigrated, (again), this time to America.
 To some extent this was a more difficult transition to a new life than venturing onto the boat.
 Sallyanne and Samantha were now 15 & 16 with friends of their own in England, and definitely with minds of their own.
 Initially we met fierce resistance and it took a few flights across the Atlantic to persuade them they could have much more fun in the perpetual Florida sunshine and beaches, than the dreary English weather.

-We all finally settled in Orlando, Florida, that was nothing like the sprawling metropolis it is now.
+We finally settled in Orlando, Florida, that was nothing like the sprawling metropolis it is now.
 The girls went to an excellent high school and then on to university, where they both achieved good degrees.
 Sallyanne went on to earn an MBA at The University of Virginia.
 Both now have successful businesses and children of their own.
-Surprisingly we rarely talk about our life on “TB.” except when our grandchildren ask, “What was it like living on a sailboat,” then they gleefully listen to stories, sometimes slightly embellished and which they have even heard before, of what their mothers got up to, when they were their age living on a boat.
+Surprisingly we rarely talk about our life on “TB.” except when our grandchildren ask, “What was it like living on a sailboat,” then gleefully listen to stories, sometimes slightly embellished and which they have even heard before, of what their mothers got up to when they were their age living on a boat.

 THEN AND NOW.